hu4132231/api-testing-practice/README.md

 * **Reqres is a public practice API**, so some endpoints simulate behavior rather than performing real database operations.
 * Some POST requests may return mock success responses without actual data persistence.
+* Some incomplete request bodies may still return a successful response because of the mock API design.
 * This project focuses on API request and response validation, not full backend database verification.
 * Certain negative cases may reflect the mock API design rather than production-level backend validation logic.
 * This project is intended as a practice portfolio project for API testing, QA documentation, and validation process learning.